Miya Ando: Awards and collaborations

-Ando has been the recipient of numerous grants and awards, including the Pollock-Krasner Foundation Grant Award and Commission for The Philip Johnson Glass House, New Canaan, CT.
-In 2013 Ando was commissioned by Bang Olufsen to showcase her bespoke hand-dyed, anodized watercolor technique on a limited edition speaker collection.
+Ando has received numerous grants and awards, including the Pollock-Krasner Foundation Grant Award and Commission for the Philip Johnson Glass House, New Canaan, CT.
+In 2013, she was commissioned by Bang Olufsen to showcase her bespoke hand-dyed, anodized watercolor technique on a limited edition speaker collection.
 In 2015, Ando's sculpture Shou Sugi Ban, was featured in Frontiers Reimagined, a group exhibition at the Palazzo Grimani di Santa Maria Formosa Museum during the 56th Venice Biennale.
 In 2025 Miya Ando collaborated with Saint Laurent and held an exhibition titled: "Mono no aware" at Saint Laurent Rive Droite, Los Angeles curated by YSL creative director Anthony Vaccarello.
-Also in 2025 Ando published "Water of the Sky, a Dictionary of 2000 Japanese Rain words" with The MIT Press.

 Personal life

-Ando spent part of her childhood in a Buddhist temple in Japan as well as on 25 acres of the Santa Cruz Mountains' redwood forest in rural coastal Northern California.
-After graduating magna cum laude from University of California, Berkeley with a degree in East Asian studies, Ando attended Yale University and Stanford University to study Buddhist iconography and imagery before apprenticing with a master metalsmith in Japan.
+Ando spent part of her childhood in a Buddhist temple in Japan, as well as on 25 acres of the Santa Cruz Mountains' redwood forest in rural coastal Northern California.

+After graduating magna cum laude from University of California, Berkeley with a degree in East Asian studies, she attended Yale University and Stanford University to study Buddhist iconography and imagery, before apprenticing with a master metalsmith in Japan.

-Ando is a 16th-generation descendant of Bizen sword maker Ando Yoshiro Masakatsu.
+She is a 16th-generation descendant of Bizen sword maker Ando Yoshiro Masakatsu.

-Miya Ando lives in Manhattan, New York, and has her studio in Long Island City.
+Ando lives in Manhattan, New York, and has a studio in Long Island City.